FIFA 21 Ultimate Scream: Rulebreakers promotion start time & offers revealed | Goal.com

 FIFA Ultimate Scream has been a key part of FIFA Ultimate Team every year in October in the lead-up to Halloween.

-It usually features players who get 'scary' upgrades, often receiving major boosts to pace or physical stats.
+In the past, the promotion usually featured players who get 'scary' upgrades, often receiving major boosts to pace or physical stats.

 This year, EA Sports teased the promotion with a banner containing the letters "R----R-----S" with members of the FIFA community claiming that it wwould be called "Resurrections" before EA confirmed the official title: Rulebreakers.